Configure and use Kafka Tiered Storage

 Tiered Storage configuration

-Parameter descriptions are provided in the Kafka section of the ADS configuration parameters article.
+Parameter descriptions are provided in the Kafka configuration parameters article.

 3. Click Save and restart the Kafka service using the Restart action by clicking actions default dark actions default light in the Actions column.